 In the US, the member (or members) of an LLC may still be considered ‘self-employed’ and required to pay self-employment taxes.

 An LLC can elect a particular form of tax registration known as ‘S corporation’, or ‘S corp’, for short.
 Under this designation, the members are paid a salary and do not pay self-employment taxes.
-Instead, payroll taxes are paid by the corporation itself, and count as a deductible operating expense.
-It this feature of an ‘S corp’ which can make it an attractive tax designation.
+Instead, payroll taxes are paid by the corporation itself and count as a deductible operating expense.
+This feature of an “S corp’ can make it an attractive tax designation.

 What are the Benefits and Challenges of Becoming a Sole Proprietor?

 Becoming a sole proprietor is the simplest way of starting one’s own business.
-No ‘overt’ or formal act is usually required on behalf of hte business owner.
+No ‘overt’ or formal act is usually required on behalf of the business owner.
 This simplicity usually transfers through to tax filings.
-However, there are significant downsides to to going down the sole proprietor route.
-Most significantly, the business owners has unlimited personal liability for debts.
+However, there are significant downsides to going down the sole proprietor route.
+Most significantly, the business owners have unlimited personal liability for debts.
 If the owner is unable to pay their debts and becomes insolvent, they may need to file for bankruptcy.